cmuramoto/cedar-java/README.md

 -Xmx128m -XX:MaxDirectMemorySize=4G
 ```

-Oddly enough java seems to perform better in skewed writes.
+Oddly enough java seems to perform better in skewed writes, probably due to some realloc jitter.

 The measurement used was different and more granular from that employed in C code, with nano-second measurement for every operation